ExhaustedBiped/SSH-Bruteforce-Client/README.md

 `python3 sshbruteforce.py <ip> -u <username> -P <wordlist .txt file>`

+Depending on your computer's processing power, this can take a while.
+Here's a maxim: Higher Hertz, Hastier Hacking.

 ### Disclaimer:

 This software is for ethical and/or educational purposes only.
 DO NOT USE WITHOUT PERMISSION FROM THE ADMINISTRATOR OF THE SERVER YOU ARE ATTEMPTING TO BRUTEFORCE.
 I take no responsibility for any trouble you get into for using this.